achebrol/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/windows-backend.md

 ## Test your work!

 Before we talk about the front end, let's talk about testing.
 In an ideal world, we would add a test project, write unit tests for all our classes, then add some integration tests to ensure our backend worked properly.
 We would then run those before every single check-in.
 I strongly urge you to [learn how to write those tests][5].
 However, this is a very basic backend.
-Instead of the comprehensive testing capabilities I suggest, let's ensure we do a few [smoke tests][6] before starting on the front end.
+Let's, instead, do a few [smoke tests][6] before starting on the front end.

 Start by installing [Postman][7].